 What will I learn?

-Prediabetes and diabetes are controllable and can be managed through a program of diet, exercise, blood glucose monitoring and if needed, medication.
+Diabetes can be managed through a program of diet, exercise, blood glucose monitoring and, if needed, medication.
+The team at Mohawk Valley Health System’s (MVHS) Central New York Diabetes Education Program (CNY Diabetes) will teach you how to control your diabetes and stay healthy.
 Once you are aware of the techniques involved, a self-management plan becomes part of your normal lifestyle.
-By enrolling in the program, there are no more misconceptions or fear of the unknown.
-Some people with prediabetes may even be able to prevent a diagnosis of diabetes by making some changes in lifestyle.
+Enrolling in a diabetes program can help to eliminate misconceptions and fear of the unknown.

 Educational topics include: